-If a minister purchases a computer and uses it primarily for church work and meets the "condition" and "convenience" tests, only the depreciation on the business portion of the computer can be reimbursed by the church, not the business portion of the cost, based on the Section 179 first-year write-off rules.
+work and meets the "condition"

+the depreciation on the business portion of the computer can be reimbursed by the church, not the business portion of the cost, based on the Section 179 first-year write-

 - Entertainment.
 Entertainment expenses may qualify for reimbursement under an accountable expense reimbursement plan if they represent an ordinary and necessary business expense. - Interest expense.
 For a minister, all auto-related interest expense is personal interest, which is not reimbursable.